Benni371/Cyber_Docs/Conferences/Saintcon_2023/Talks/Wireshark Basics.md

 ###### 26-10-2023
 ---
 - How does sniffing work?
-	- Promiscuous mode or port forwarding to sniff other computers
+	- Promiscuous mode or port forwarding to sniff other computers traffic
+	- Not going to see traffic your network doesnt see
+- Know what normal traffic is like.
+Set up a baseline
+- Find malicious traffic, troubleshooting, malware and forensic analysis
 - Baseline
+	- Use statistics tab on your file to see how your traffic is split up
-	-
+		- conversations and endpoints